 In Montana, American Indian student enrollment is 12 times the national average and nearly 85 percent of the districts are rural.
 Technical assistance is essential to ensuring the state’s 824 public schools have what they need to serve all students equitably.
 The Montana Office of Public Instruction (OPI) has identified the following high-priority areas for receiving NWCC support:

 Implementing the State Every Student Succeeds Act (ESSA) Plan

-Montana’s ESSA plan, submitted in September 2017, outlines goals to close long-standing achievement gaps and provide educational opportunities for all Montana students.
+Montana’s ESSA plan outlines goals to close long-standing achievement gaps and provide educational opportunities for all Montana students.
 With the focus now on implementation, OPI has requested that NWCC provide information and advice regarding the design of comprehensive and targeted school improvement approaches, college and career readiness measures, and evidence-based practices.
 NWCC is also consulting with OPI leadership on roles, responsibilities, and alignment across divisions.

 Closing the Achievement Gap for American Indian Students

 The American Indian Achievement Task Force is a cross-agency group focused on improving how OPI supports districts and schools serving American Indian students.
 NWCC is providing facilitation and consultation to the task force to promote cross-divisional collaboration and problem-solving and to establish clear, measurable goals for improving outcomes for American Indian students, particularly those attending schools on reservations.